How to Make Proffee (Protein Coffee)

 • 1/4 cup milk of your choice (dairy milk, almond milk, soy milk, oat milk, etc.)

-• 6 ounces fresh brewed hot coffee or cold brew coffee
+• 6 ounces fresh brewed hot coffee or cold brew coffee (see recommended products above)

 Instructions